Kuksa Quickstart

 Reading and Writing VSS data with code

-To realize your ideas with KUKSA.val you need to write programs that interact with its API.
+To realize your ideas with Kuksa you need to write programs that interact with its API.
 The easiest way to achieve this is using our Python library.

 Generating data